sshyran/owntracks-gw/manual/infra.md

 The infrastructure requirements for running a modest number of Greenwich devices are minimal.
 A computer as small as a Rasperry Pi or a Beagle Bone Black is capable of handling the workload for several dozen Greenwich devices.
-You can of course host the required infrastructure within your existing data center.
+The best thing is that you can of course host the required infrastructure within your existing data center.

 The requirements for operating one or more Greenwich devices are: